Citizen & Community Advocates for Best-In-Class Hospital Operator

 Should our community, through the Lower Florida Keys Hospital District Board, seek competitive and alternative Hospital Operators given the current Hospital Group (CHS) lease ends April 2029?

 For us, this was an obvious, yes.
 And this answer is what started Our Hospital Key West in early 2024.
-While there was initial reluctance by some to keep the status quo Hospital Operator, we're pleased that as of this update the Hospital District Board is now seeking a competitive process (also referred to as a Request for Proposal, or RFP) which provides a guideline for other hospitals to bid on our next sole community hospital lease.
+While there was initial reluctance by some to keep the status quo Hospital Operator, we're pleased that as of this update the Hospital District Board is now seeking a competitive process (through a Request for Proposal, or RFP) which provides criteria and guideline for other hospitals to bid on our next sole community hospital lease.

 Should our Hospital District Board seek (a) specialty legal firm and (b) specialty consulting firm to guide them through the process of a competitive bid process for our hospital?